nozwock/steam-workshop-uploader/README.md

 <sub><sup>Btw, don't tell me someone's already made one with the feature to exclude stuff?
 I couldn't find any when I needed it.</sup></sub>

+### Unimplemented
+- Setting language/locale for the items' title and description
+- Predefined tags for items
+- Item metadata

 ## Creating a Workshop Item

 You can create a workshop item using the following command: